The Great Disappointment and Lessons It Teaches Us

 “Wait on the Lord; Be of good courage; and He shall strengthen your heart; Wait, I say, on the Lord” (Psalm 27:14, NKJV).

-October 22, 1844 really puts verses like this one into perspective.
+October 22, 1844, really puts verses like this one into perspective.
 Human beings have a limited perspective of time.
 We are finite beings, while God is infinite.
-And God’s timing is perfect, and when we put our faith in His timing, He will guide us and strengthen us.
+His timing is perfect.
+When we put our faith in His timing, He will guide us and strengthen us.

 Admittedly, it’s easy to become an alarmist as soon as it seems the world is in crisis.
 When something bad happens, it’s natural to want it to mean something more than just another manifestation of sin.
-Sometimes people still try to set a time period for Jesus’ return, only to be disappointed when years pass and He does not.
+Sometimes people still try to set a time period for Jesus’ return, only to be disappointed when years pass and He doesn’t come.

 Rather than being swayed by human opinion and anxiety, we can maintain a daily relationship with Jesus.
 This helps us always stay ready for His return, allowing us to live our lives in peace and trust in God’s plan for us.

-“Rejoice in hope, be patient in tribulation, be constant in prayer” (Romans 12:12, NKJV).
+“Rejoice in hope, be patient in tribulation, be constant in prayer” (Romans 12:12, ESV).

-If you’re interested in learning more about the plan of salvation, prophecy, or the history of the Seventh-day Adventist Church,
+If you’re interested in learning more about the plan of salvation, prophecy, or the beliefs of the Seventh-day Adventist Church, check out our Bible study page.

 Questions about Adventists?
 Ask here!